Ernest Manning: Anticommunism

-Manning's administration also sought to disrupt Labour strikes by denouncing them as communist, totalitarian, and anti-Christian.
 In January 1948, a coal miners' strike broke out, with thousands of miners threatening the provincial electrical grid since most electricity was generated from coal.
 That strike alone accounted for 30% of all of the time that was lost to strikes in Canada in 1948.
 In Alberta, the time lost was even worse since it was responsible for well over 99% of all of the time lost by strikes for the entire year.

 Manning acted swiftly to avert the crisis by rewriting the province's labour laws in March to allow the government to shut down the strike.
-Labour was greatly weakened by the charges of communism, and Manning's stalwart defiance of union threats caused the unions to attempt to persuade legislators, instead of protesting using strikes or violence.
-Manning's steadfast defiance in the face of union threats halted the rise of militant unionism in Alberta, like in other areas such as Quebec and the Rust Belt.
+Labour was greatly weakened by the charges of communism, and Manning's stalwart defiance of union threats caused the unions to attempt to persuade legislators, instead of protesting using strikes or violence, and halted the rise of militant unionism in Alberta.

-In 1945, the Wetaskiwin MP Norman Jaques "spoke for most of the party establishment when he charged... that communists had infiltrated the CBC 'as they have every other organization.'"
-In 1951, the province's Minister of Municipal Affairs, Clarence Gerhart, claimed that there were hundreds of communist spies among Albertan workers.

-Anti-internationalism

-A favorite target of Social Credit was the United Nations.

 Federal politics

 Manning also used his strong provincial standing to influence the federal Socreds.
 He told the 1961 federal leadership convention that Alberta would never accept francophone Catholic Réal Caouette of Quebec as the party's leader even though Caouette led the party's strongest branch east of Manitoba.
 Robert N. Thompson of Alberta won the election, but Manning's objections to Caouette led to suspicions that the vote was fixed.
 Indeed, Caouette later claimed that he had enough support to win, but all of the Quebec delegates voted for Thompson after Manning told him, "Tell your people to vote for Thompson because the West will never accept a Roman Catholic French Canadian leader."
 By then, however, all but four members of the Social Credit federal caucus came from Quebec.
 In 1963, virtually all of the Socred MPs from Quebec followed Caouette into the Ralliement des créditistes and left behind a Social Credit rump in English Canada.

 "In 1967, Manning's book Political Realignment: A Challenge to Thoughtful Canadians was published.
 This book is an outline of his views regarding the reorganization of the Canadian federal party system."